Skip to content

 iGaming Fit

 Built end-to-end for iGaming.
-Sector pages for online casinos, sportsbooks, gaming affiliates, white-label brands, software suppliers, land-based, esports, prediction markets.
-No SoftSwiss/EveryMatrix connectors because the product is banking, not a platform
+Sector pages for online casinos, sportsbooks, gaming affiliates, white-label brands, software suppliers, land-based, esports and prediction markets.
+No SoftSwiss/EveryMatrix connectors, because the product is banking rather than a platform

 Geographic Coverage

-UK (FPS, BACS, CHAPS), EU (SEPA, target2), Canada (FINTRAC MSB for Ontario operators), USD ACH, plus SWIFT for rest of world.
+UK (FPS, BACS, CHAPS), EU (SEPA, target2), Canada (FINTRAC MSB for Ontario operators), USD ACH, plus SWIFT for the rest of the world.
 Cyprus office opened May 2025.
 Light on LATAM and Asia

 Security & Compliance

 FCA Authorised PI (FRN 948213), MFSA-licensed via Xace Malta Ltd, FINTRAC MSB in Canada, EMD Agent of Modulr (FRN 902828).
 Funds segregated under EMR 2011.
 PayRate42 Green compliance rating.
-No FSCS coverage — that's standard for EMIs
+No FSCS coverage, which is standard for EMIs

 20%5.5Adequate